mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 The concept of germ cell is explore later in more detail in Chapter 5.

-#### The role of AT in the analysis of HCI - MOVE?

-NOTE BE SURE TO USE THE RIGHT TERMS HERE.

-It is of note that the work of Kaptelinin and Nardi on conceptualising activity theory happens in the context of Human Computer Interaction (HCI).
-The link of concepts of mediation and affordances are of note [@kaptelinin_acting_2009, p.71].

 ## Parked to replace or remove or rework